Frequently Asked Questions

 Action 2: Displace B from c4 → d5

-The captured promoted rook (+r) changes side and reverts to unpromoted (R) when entering the Hand.
+The captured promoted rook (+r) changes Side and reverts to unpromoted (R) when entering the Hand.

 Example 4: Soldier crossing river (Xiongqi)